Trustees and Advisory Board members

 Gabriel (Gabs) Makhlouf was appointed to the position of Secretary to The Treasury in June 2011.
 In this role, Gabs is Chief Executive of one of the key central agencies of the New Zealand Government, and operates as its chief economic, financial and regulatory advisor.
 He arrived in New Zealand from the United Kingdom in March 2010 to join the Treasury as Deputy Chief Executive.
 His career in the UK included positions at HM Revenue & Customs, HM Treasury and the Inland Revenue.
 He has chaired the world’s main tax-ruling body at the OECD and was Principal Private Secretary to the UK Chancellor of the Exchequer, Gordon Brown.

-The Trustees have appointed an Advisory Board of community representatives to provide the Trustees with additional local perspective and advice on specific proposals.
-The Advisory Board members are:
+The Trustees appointed an Advisory Board of community representatives to provide the Trustees with additional local perspective and advice on specific proposals.
+The Advisory Board had its last meeting on the 12th of March 2014.

 Jane Huria is Ngai Tahu and affiliates to Ngai Tuahuriri.
 Jane holds directorships in a number of public and private sector organisations, including Board Member, Accident Compensation Corporation; Chair, He Oranga Pounamu; Deputy Electoral Commissioner; Trustee, Winter Games (New Zealand); Trustee, Court Theatre; Lay Member, Health Practitioners’ Disciplinary Tribunal; Director, HSR Governance Limited.
 Jane is also is a member of the Red Cross 2011 Earthquake Appeal Commission and a patron of the University of Canterbury Foundation.